pauljoohyunkim/aes/README.md

 >
 > make
 >
+> [optional] make check
+>
 > make install

+Should the "make" line causes an error, navigate to the root directory of the project and run "automake --add-missing", and try it again.

+You can check if the program functions as expected by running "make check".
+There are 48 tests in total, and each test should take between 2 seconds to 5 seconds (depending on how fast your machine is.)

 To build on other systems, navigate to the src/aes directory, and build using